 Most homes and businesses in Lamont have a remote reader on the interior of their buildings enabling the Public Works staff to read the meters without entering the premises.
 Meters are read every two months.
 If for any reason a remote reading is not possible, Town staff will contact you to set up an appointment to check the meter.

 Should you experience problems with your water meter in your home, please contact Public Works;

 Lamont's sanitary sewer system plays an important role in citizens' good health and hygiene by collecting wastewater from homes and businesses.
 Wastewater is any flow from sinks, toilets or appliances - such as washing machines and dishwashers.

 All wastewater flows northwest of the Town and is collected into a larger trunk line which flows to a lift station.
 It is then picked up and pumped to our lagoons.
 The wastewater ends up in a larger cell were it is stored.
-Twice a year, with proper testing, the wastewater is released into a creek where it makes its way to the river.
+Approximately every 18 months, with proper testing, the wastewater is released into a creek where it makes its way to the river.
 When the waste water is released, samples are taken on the second day, which are collected into sample bottles and sent to a lab in Edmonton for full chemical and mineral composition.